- ILR supporting documentation

 If you are applying for Indefinite Leave to Remain, you must not have spent more than 180 days outside of the UK in any 12-month period in order to be eligible.

-It is important to note that your reasons for absence are relevant here.
+It is important to note that your reasons for absence are relevant to maintain your ILR.
 If you leave the UK for business reasons, this time will not be factored into your overall period of absence.
 Similarly, if you have to leave the UK due to exceptional circumstances,

 It is advised that you keep a record of the amount of time you spend outside of the UK.
-This will enable you to ensure that you are eligible for ILR.
+This will enable you to ensure that you do not lose your ILR.

 Spouse Visa to Indefinite Leave to Remain

-In most cases, holders of a Spouse Visa can apply for Indefinite Leave to Remain after five years of continuous lawful residence in the UK.
+In most cases, you can apply from a Spouse Visa to Indefinite Leave to Remain after five years of continuous lawful residence in the UK.

-Spouse Visas last for 30 months.
+UK Partner Visa lasts for 30 months.
 When they expire, they can be extended for an additional 30 months.
-Once the extension comes to an end, the Spouse Visa holder will be eligible to apply for Indefinite Leave to Remain, providing the requirements are met.
+Once the Spouse Visa extension comes to an end, the Spouse Visa holder will be eligible to apply for Indefinite Leave to Remain, providing the Marriage Visa requirements are met.

 Comprehensive immigration advice tailored to your circumstances and goals.